fivetran/dbt_quickbooks_source/README.md

 * Models staging tables, which will be used in our transform package

 ## Models

 This package contains staging models, designed to work simultaneously with our [quickbooks modeling package](https://github.com/fivetran/dbt_quickbooks).
 The staging models name columns consistently across all packages:
 * Boolean fields are prefixed with `is_` or `has_`
 * Timestamps are appended with `_at`
 * ID primary keys are prefixed with the name of the table.
-For example, the account table's ID column is renamed `account_id`.
+For example, the account table's ID column is renamed to `account_id`.

 ## Installation Instructions

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration

-By default, this package looks for your quickbooks data in the `quickbooks` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package looks for your QuickBooks data in the `quickbooks` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your QuickBooks data is, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml